How to Get Started with Travel Requests (For the Traveler)

 - If you get an error when accessing your profile, it likely means the HR info isn’t complete.
 Just ask your Travel Coordinator to add your college’s General Ledger (GL) Unit—that should unlock the page so you can review it.

-Your Traveler Profile is made up of several tabs, each with a specific role.
+Your Traveler Profile is made up of several tabs, each with a specific purpose.

 New Travelers: Review ALL sections of the Traveler Profile for accuracy.